nadiajoyce/VEA-Docs/DI-Policies.md

    + Regularly and consistently seek out, work with, and refer underrepresented vendors.
 This includes:
       + Maintaining a vendor referral list that is made up of at least 50% underrepresented folks.
       + At least once a year, attend networking events focused on and/or hosted by underrepresented groups in order to connect with even more people working in the wedding industry.
+At least one of these should be outside of what's offered by [Altared](https://altaredpdx.com/).

 + Advertising spend + outreach